Chase-Hao/Hao_Portfolio/content/projects/distance efficacy/5 CEO network.md

 ## Goal:
 ---
 1. Get CEOs pairs who live 1km away from each other.
-2. CEOs who live in the same block and same tract.
+2. Get CEOs who live in the same block and same tract.
 <br/><br/>

 ## Data source